DeepakSaini001/2025_Selenium/README.md

 Selenium Java Framework on MyProtien WebSite

 📌 Overview
-P1AutomationSuite is a Hybrid Test Automation Framework designed for web application testing using Selenium WebDriver, Java, TestNG, and Cucumber.
+Selenium Java Framework on MyProtien WebSite  a Hybrid Test Automation Framework designed for web application testing using Selenium WebDriver, Java, TestNG, and Cucumber.
 This framework follows the Page Object Model (POM) for maintainability and integrates with GitHub Actions for CI/CD.
 Test execution results are logged and generated in Extent Reports.

 🛠️ Tech Stack
 Programming Language: Java